rabyj/IFT712/Project/Notes.md

   - [Is it actually fine to perform unsupervised feature selection before cross-validation?](https://stats.stackexchange.com/questions/239898/is-it-actually-fine-to-perform-unsupervised-feature-selection-before-cross-valid)
   - [PCA and the train/test split](https://stats.stackexchange.com/questions/55718/pca-and-the-train-test-split)
   - using different scalers
+  - technically we should apply data transformations from train to valid, not use valid for computing transformations

 - Gaussian Naive Bayes : Show effect of pca.
 Compare effect of PCA with Perceptron!!!